thoe97/launchcode-javascript-class/javascript-basics/README.md

 For each of these, we'll be implementing some utility methods to do varios things with the DOM.
 In your file, create an object literal named `DOMUtils` (this can live in the global namespace) to add the methods to.
 This will effectively namespace our methods.

 1. Implement `DOMUtils.flattenDOM([node])`, which should return an array containing each node below the given node (including `node` itself), and should default to `document` if `node` is not provided.
 2. Impelement `DOMUtils.getIds([node])`, which should return an array of unique strings corresponding to all DOM node IDs attached to nodes below `node` (again, this should be inclusive of `node`, with `node` defaulting to `document` if not provided).
+The method should throw an exception of the argument is not an actual DOM node.
+To check this, you'll need to use the `instanceof` operator with the appropriate constructor name (which you're left to figure out).
-3. Implement `DOMUtils.getClasses([node])`, which should return an array of unique strings corresponding to the values of all `class` attributes attached to nodes below `node` (inclusive of `node`, with `node` defaulting to `document` if not provided).
+3. Implement `DOMUtils.getClasses([node])`, which should return an array of unique strings corresponding to the values of all `class` attributes attached to nodes below `node`.
 4. Bonus: Make 2 and 3 "live" methods, such that the returned array has elements added and removed as the DOM changes.
+If you want some hints on how to do this, ask me.

+When you're done, commit and push all of your work and email me.

 ## References
 * [Prototypla Inheritance in Javascript (Douglas Crockford)](http://javascript.crockford.com/prototypal.html)